 I’ve tried a lot of different things on my journey to health, most of which I know now weren’t healthy.
 In high school I was obsessed with calories.
 I ate non fat yogurt every day for breakfast (chock full of aspartame and high fructose corn syrup), peanut butter sandwiches on whole wheat sandwich thins for lunch, and lean cuisines for dinner.
 And then, because I was so unsatisfied by the food I was eating, I would go to town on some break-and-brake cookie dough and/or funfetti cake.

 It was also around this time that I started having some not so fun digestive issues.
 I was diagnosed with acid reflux disease and a hiatal hernia when I was 13 and had surgery to fix it, but this was different.
-I would go days, sometimes a week or two without pooping (sorry guys, but I’m gonna talk about poop so you better get used to it), I was constantly bloated (to the point of looking pregnant) and crampy, and my skin was awful.
+I would go days, sometimes a week or two without pooping, I was constantly bloated (to the point of looking pregnant) and crampy, and my skin was awful.
 I was also diagnosed with hypothyroidism and put on medication.
 Of course I didn’t make the connection between the food I was eating and my health.
 Not yet anyway.

 These issues continued through college and being in a constant state of bloat with broken out skin, I had a hard time feeling comfortable in my own skin.
 I was very self conscious, thinking I was fat and ugly and comparing myself to all the skinny sorority girls with their perfect hair and perfect skin.
 Not only was I doing myself a disservice with the food I was eating, but I was also impeding my health with damaging self hatred.

-Despite the research, I still had a hard time giving up my non-meat-eating ways and it wasn’t until a paleo friend of mine gave me a stern talking to that I finally gave in and ate some bacon.
+Even still, I had a hard time giving up my non-meat-eating ways, and it wasn’t until a paleo friend of mine gave me a stern talking to that I finally gave in and ate some bacon.
 And boy was it GLORIOUS!
-I slowly started incorporating animal protein and good healthy fats like ghee , grass fed butter, and lard (yes, I eat lard) and stopped eating the grains and legumes that I subsisted on for over a year.
-And you know what?
+I slowly started incorporating animal protein and good healthy fats and stopped eating the grains and legumes that I subsisted on for over a year.
 The bloating and cramping I had been dealing with on a daily basis subsided.
-No, it didn’t go away completely right away (that took another year or so of healing), but I noticed a huge improvement.
+It didn’t go away completely right away, but I noticed a huge improvement.
 Not only that but I had more energy than I had ever had before.
 I kept reading more and more, completely geeking out on anything and everything paleo nutrition because it had done more for me and my health than any doctor or specialist ever had.

-A few years later now, I feel a thousand times better than I did when I ate that first piece of bacon.
+I started to feel a thousand times better than I did when I ate that first piece of bacon.
 However, I did a lot of damage to my body during my low fat, calorie counting days.
-Back in May of 2014 I was diagnosed with Hashimoto’s Thyroiditis (an autoimmune condition in which the body attacks the thyroid) that was causing weight gain, fatigue, brain fog, and exacerbating my constipation issues.
+In May of 2014 I was diagnosed with Hashimoto’s Thyroiditis (an autoimmune condition in which the body attacks the thyroid) that was causing weight gain, fatigue, brain fog, and exacerbating my constipation issues.
 This diagnosis caused another setback in my journey to health.
-The Synthroid I had been on for years was no longer sufficient for me to feel good.
+The levothyroxine (generic Synthroid) I had been on for years was no longer sufficient for me to feel good.
 I was always tired no matter how much I slept, I could barely exercise at all without getting completely wiped out, my memory went to hell, and I was slowly but steadily gaining weight without making any changes to my diet or exercise routine.

 I decided to try the Autoimmune Protocol, which is therapeutic type of diet aimed at alleviating autoimmune diseases that eliminates foods that can cause damage to the gut lining and/or incite an immune response; things like nightshades, nuts and seeds, dairy, grains, and eggs.
 I followed the autoimmune protocol religiously for about three months in the fall of 2014 and started to notice some positive changes.
 I started eating non AIP foods around Christmas time, but continued to feel better until the following spring.
 The combination of midterms for my Nutritional Therapy program, traveling, and a job change threw me into a bad flare of my Hashimoto’s.
 I got a really bad cold and was so exhausted I could hardly move.
 I continued to push myself though and all my old symptoms came right back; the fatigue, the consistent weight gain, the horrible constipation.
+That summer I was the heaviest I had ever been.
 It was not a good time for me.